peteroupc/CBOR/docs/PeterO.PrecisionContext.md

     public static PeterO.PrecisionContext ForPrecision(
         int precision);

-Creates a new precision context using the given maximum number of digits and an unlimited exponent range.
+Creates a new precision context using the given maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.

 <b>Parameters:</b>